77Rev/77Rev/README.md

 I will begin the PhD studies in autumn 2026.
 In the meantime I will work and engage in content creation.

 ### 🚧 In progress
-- 📦 Learning [Rivet](https://rivet.hepforge.org/) and [Pythia](https://pythia.org/) for proton-proton and heavy-ion collision analysis.
+- 📦 Learning [Rivet](https://rivet.hepforge.org/) and [Pythia](https://pythia.org/) for proton-proton and heavy-ion collision data analysis.
 - 🔬 Self-studying Lattice Field Theory and String Theory (when time allows).
 - 🛡️ Learning cybersecurity: information security, defensive & offensive cybersecurity (via [Blackarch](https://www.blackarch.org/wiki.html) & [Kali](https://www.kali.org/))
 - 💻 Learning: Rust, Assembly and HTML (when time allows).